codeface-io/SwiftObserver/readme.md

 	let newestTextLength = text.new().map { $0?.count ??
 0 }
 	~~~

+* A mapping holds a `weak` reference to its mapped observable.
+You can check whether a mapping still has its observable via `mapping.hasObservable`.

+* A mapping is to be used like any other `Observable`:
+    * An observer of the mapping would have to stop observing the mapping itself, not the mapped observable.
-* Be aware that observing a mapping does not keep it alive.
+    * Observing a mapping does not keep it alive.
 You must hold a strong reference to a mapping that you want to use.

-* A mapping is not "composed" of the observable it maps.
-It is just an access wrapper to the mapped observable.
-That means:

-    * A mapping holds a `weak` reference to its observable.
-You can check whether a mapping still has its observable via `mapping.hasObservable`.

-    * A mapping forwards all calls to its observable and only maps observations and `latestUpdate`.

-    * An observer does not have to stop observing a mapping but could instead stop observing the mapped observable.
+    * You can call `send(update)` on a mapping as well as any other function or property declared by `Observable`.

 ### Unwrap